Google Ads Overview: Everything You Need to Know

 The answer is yes.

-You should understand that AdWords is very restrictive when it comes to affiliate marketing and some of its shady practices.
+You should understand that Ads is very restrictive when it comes to affiliate marketing and some of its shady practices.

 This means you definitely need to get to know their policies before running any ads.